FAQ's &

 Do dancers letter?

 Dancers have the opportunity to receive a Varsity athletic letter for the year.
 Competition Dancers will earn a letter for Fall and Winter.
-Sideline Dancers will earn a letter for the Fall only.

 What skills do I need to make the competition team?
 The sideline team?